 Secondly, a perfect storm of sponsor support poured in.
 The disc golf power couple of four-time World Champion Valarie Jenkins and three-time World Champion Nate Doss were just launching Bevel Craft Brewing in Bend, Oregon, and were eager to lend their support.
 Meanwhile, AnDyke and Keegan's non-profit Uplay connected with the Rose Festival in Portland and brought them on as a co-sponsor.

 "We linked up with the Rose Festival and they supported and advertised that there was a big disc golf event going on to their reach which is all non-disc golfers," Keegan said.
-"Out of just a dream, the sponsors helped turn it into one of the biggest and best tour events and Blue Lake is the perfect place to host a giant tournament."
+"Out of just a dream, the sponsors helped turn it into one of the biggest and best tour events."

 The pair hoped to build on the first event's success in 2020 but had to cancel it due to the pandemic.